-Risks arising in AIPL are mitigated through application of the AIPL Risk and Oversight Management Framework (ROMF), which includes the governance, policies and standards, appetites and limit frameworks for the Company.
-Refer to section B of this report for details on AIPL's overall system of governance.
+Risks arising in AIPL are mitigated through application of the ROMF, which includes the governance, policies and standards, appetites, and limit frameworks for the Company.
+Refer to section B of this report for details on the Company's overall system of governance.